 The cast is mostly good, though they were probably groaning at some of their lines (I know I was).
 Butler is always an effective action hero, let down here by those dodgy jokes and the movie’s dubious politics.

-But at 1 hour 40 minutes it’s a film that doesn’t linger over morals or plot, and careers along at a decent pace, doing its thing.
+But at 1 hour 40 minutes it’s a film that doesn’t linger over morals or plot, and careers along at a decent pace.